titon/framework/docs/en/packages/intl/functions.md

 ### translator_context(): `Titon\Intl\Translator` ###

-Returns the `Translator` instance found in the `Titon\Context\Depository` container.
+Returns the `Titon\Intl\Translator` instance found in the `Titon\Context\Depository` container.
 If no instance exists, it will attempt to make one.